oak99x/oak99x/README.md

 <strong>An Computer Cience student at PUCRS in Porto Alegre, Brazil.</strong>

 <p align="left">
 Passionate about games and coding, I've decided to turn a bit of this passion into a profession.
-I have a good sense of humor, although I'm a bit shy, and I love hands-on activities, especially those games that come in beautiful boxes.

 If you're looking for someone with energy, dedication, and a touch of humor in the world of IT, I'm the right person for the job.